 - More heavily discounted: Has been on the market for longer (launched in September 2014).

-If the count of individual advantages (bullet points above) is taken as a guide, the G7X Mark II comes out slightly ahead of the LX100 (9 : 8 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the G7X Mark II emerges as the winner of the contest (10 : 8 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.